sjayan009/YHack2026/README.md

 # Forge Coding Mentor 🚀

 Forge is an adaptive, AI-powered coding mentor built for **YHack 2026**.
-Designed to gamify the learning experience for tweens and young developers, Forge immerses users in real-world scenarios (like patching bugs for a Space Defender Arcade game) where their code has direct consequences.
+Designed to gamify the learning experience for tweens and young developers, Forge immerses users in real-world scenarios where their code has direct consequences.

 Unlike traditional coding tutorials, Forge features **Atlas**, an AI mentor powered by Google's Gemini 1.5 Flash model.
 Atlas doesn't just grade your code—it actively analyzes your real-time behavior (keystrokes, deletions, and errors) to understand your cognitive state and switches personas dynamically to provide the exact coaching you need.